Surnames

 Project History

-The McNeely Family Tree DNA Project was created in the course of looking for the family of origin for ROBERT MCNEELY, who was born before 1785 in an unknown locale and died summer of 1827 in The USA.
-He fathered nine sons who lived to adult hood.
-Often, McNeelys who appeared to be unrelated were living in the same places in the same time periods, but despite the geographic overlap, there is no apparent connection between the groups.
+The McNeely Family Tree DNA Project was created in the course of looking for the family of origin for a single McNeely paternal lineage, who fathered nine sons who lived to adulthood.
+A number of McNeely lines that may or may not be related were located.
+Often, McNeelys who appeared to be related were living in the same places in the same time periods, but despite the geographic overlap, there is no apparent connection between the groups.

 Important Notes